lucee/lucee-docs/docs/03.reference/01.functions/structreduce/_arguments/initialValue.md

-inital value passed as part of the first closure call
+initial value passed as part of the first closure call